bmatsuo/go-spec/gospec/README.md

 spearches for spec files (`*_spec.go`) in the directory `./spec/`.
 It executes these files with the help of the standard Gotest command.

-Go-Spec allows for Specs to be run selectively by matching the context they belong to against a regular expression by using the environment variable GOSPECPATTERN, which is used by the "spec" package.

-Using Gospec does not depend on the "spec" package.
+Using Gospec does not depend on the ["spec" package](https://github.com/bmatsuo/go-spec/tree/master/spec).
 As long as the naming and directory structure is followed any "testing" files can be executed by Gospec.

+Go-Spec allows for spec.Specs to be run selectively by matching the context they belong to against a regular expression by using the environment variable GOSPECPATTERN, which is used by the "spec" package.

 Documentation
 =============